 - Attend a local twins club meeting.
 You can find a local twins club at the Multiples of America page, or do a search on Google or Facebook with your city name and “moms of twins club”.

-5 tips for a better 18th week of your twin pregnancy
+5 tips for a better 18th week

 - Start sleeping on your side.
 Lying on your side with your knees bent is likely to be the most comfortable position as your pregnancy progresses.
 It also makes your heart’s job easier because it keeps the babies’ weight from applying pressure to the large vein (called the inferior vena cava) that carries blood back to the heart from your feet and legs.
 Invest in a good pregnancy pillow to help with this.